alexisdavalos/node-auth3-project/notes.md

     module.exports = server;
     ```
 11. add `knexfile.js` w/ `knex init`
-12. `knexfile.js` development environment configuration for `sqlite3`
+12. `knexfile.js` development environment configuration for `sqlite3`, this is the configuration that connects/creates the .db3 file or can link you to a postgres DB
     ```js
     development: {
         client: 'sqlite3',